 Almost everyone knows to call 911 when there is an emergency.
 When you do call 911 who do you speak to?
 Why do they ask so many questions?
 Do they really need all this information?
 Let's take a look at these questions individually and see if they can be answered satisfactorily.

 When answering law enforcement type calls, the call taker will ask some of the same questions to gather the initial understanding of the problem.
 They will then start asking a lot of questions to get descriptive information from you.
-Where is this happening; What is happening: Who is involved?
+Where is this happening?
+What is happening?
+Who is involved?
 How many people are involved?
 When did this happen?
 Where are the subjects?
 Are weapons involved?
-For example, are they inside the home/building or outside?
-And does anyone have any weapons?
+Are they inside the home/building or outside?
 The call takers will ask for names, birthdays, and clothing descriptions of persons involved, vehicle types and colors, type of weapons, including guns, machetes, baseball bats, etc. The call takers gather this information because it is crucial to ensure the safety of the responders.